qasar/qasar.github.io/books.md

 <p>Charles Darwin</p>

 <p>One of the most striking things about Darwin was his amazing work ethic.
 What I found inspiring was the dogged nature of his quest for knowledge and truth.
 I think Darwin's daily habits underline a belief I've had for quite some time that our best work is done alone.
-Perhaps the reason this isn't championed more often as a path to success is that it is boring and by nature we are social animals.
-Also intriguing about Darwin is the non-obvious nature of his impact.
-There seems little evidence from Darwin's teenage years that he would become such an influential scientist.</p>
+Perhaps the reason this isn't championed more often as a path to success is that it is boring and by nature, we are social animals.
+Also intriguing about Darwin is that seems little evidence from his teenage years that he would become such an influential scientist.</p>
 </div>
 <hr>